carlos-reyes-123/fastcodeguru/src/data/blog/_2025-03-17-creating-fastcodeguru/index.md

 ## Why another C++ performance blog?

-> *“The field is crowded with excellent but siloed voices… nobody is consistently marrying real-world C++ performance work with clear, story-driven writing and real-world examples.”*
+> *The field is crowded with excellent but siloed voices… nobody is consistently marrying real-world C++ performance work with clear, story-driven writing and real-world examples.*

 FastCode.Guru set out to close that gap.
 The editorial mission was ambitious, but the infrastructure goal was blunt-force simple: